AylinArtut/AylinArtut/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Public ToDo-list to push myself to work harder for my final exam:
+Public ToDo-list to push myself to work harder for my final exam, to start working on my thesis-tool ♡ in April 2026:

-**Current focus: ...** 📖
+**Current focus: "Kettenregel, Quotientenregel, Produktregel" again & after that "Integralrechnung".** 📖

 [Last change: 12.03.26, ~00:08]